Energinet-DataHub/geh-core/source/App/documents/development.md

 The packages contain types commonly used by domain teams when implementing Azure Function App's and Web App's.

+## Important

+Running `ExampleHost.FunctionApp.Tests` with VS 2022 17.3.0 will fail if not the user is logged in using `az login` in a shell.

+This is a bug in VS 2022 17.3.0, it is possible to use earlier versions of VS 2022.

 ## Workflows

 ### `app-common-bundle-publish.yml`